wenxu2/Calculator/README.md

-Calculator
+# Calculator
+- This is an Android Studio project, it is a basic and simple calculator that runs on all Android plateforms.

+# What I Learn
-Android Studio Project
+- Android
-Test on Emulator Amazon Fire Tablet
-Tablet Resolution : 1024 × 600
+- XML Layout
+- Java